AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

  * Properties, react to enviroment and healthbar

 <p>The main character has a lot of properties, base health, actual health, base damage, boost damage, charge attack damage, ... , who needs to be in constant use.
 I opted to create a script just for this purpose</p>
-<p>The character will make an action when he touches a enemy, a bullet or a wall.</p>
+<p>The character will make an action when he touches an enemy, a bullet or a wall.</p>
-<p>Every character of the level will have a healthbar above his head.</p>
+<p>Every character of the level will have a health bar above his head.</p>

 ## Enemies

  * Base script

-<p>All of the enemies of the level define the abstract class *Enemy*, they need to define, at least, how they respond to the damage, because the behaviour of the enemies are defined in the animator.</p>
+<p>All the enemies of the level define the abstract class *Enemy*, they need to define, at least, how they respond to the damage, because the behaviour of the enemies are defined in the animator.</p>
 <p>In this specific level, there are two enemies, one of them can shoot at the player and the other one needs to approach the player to hit him.
-They have the same components, the base script, a capsule collider, a rigidbody and a animator.
+They have the same components, the base script, a capsule collider, a rigidbody and an animator.
 <p>The enemy who shoots at the player uses a pool of bullets who will be created when the enemy is initialized, for performance purposes.</p>

 ![Alt Text](GIFs/enemy1.png)